OM-SINGH-81/SpotVoid/README.md

 -   **File Location**: All the crime data is stored in the file `src/lib/mock-data.ts`.
 -   **What's Inside**: This file contains a large array of simulated crime incidents.
 Each incident has an ID, a random location in Delhi, a date from the last 90 days, a crime type (`Theft`, `Accident`, `Harassment`), and an associated police station.
+-   **Data Storage**: The data is not stored in a separate database.
+It is held directly in the application's memory as a TypeScript array, making it very fast to access for analysis.

 ### 2. The AI Model: Google's Gemini